 *If children are under 18, an adult can apply on their behalf.
 This is usually a parent or someone else with parental responsibility.

 To get a grant of letters of administration, you need to submit an application to the probate registry.
 You can do this yourself if you’re confident handling the paperwork and tax forms.
-But if you’re concerned about making mistakes or just want to get things moving as quickly as possible, you may be better off using a professional probate service.
+But if you’re concerned about making mistakes or just want to get things moving as quickly as possible, you may be better off using a probate solicitor.

 Here are the key steps to get a grant of letters of administration: